nixnull/agoranomic.github.io/glossary.md

 <h3>NttPF</h3>

-Not to the Public Forum.
-Usually used when a player sends a message that looks like it's supposed to be an action, but they sent it to Agora-Discussion and so it is ineffective.
+"Not to the Public Forum."
+If a player accidentally submits an action to Agora-Discussion, another player may reply with this to let em know.
+It means the action was not effective due to being sent to the wrong list.

+A player may use "TTttPF", defined below, to resubmit the message.

+<h3>RTRW</h3>

+Read the Ruleset Week.
+A rule-defined week where players are encouraged to read the rules, and the Rulekeepor is encouraged to run some sort of activity related to the rules.
+The goal is to make sure the rules are being proof-read.

 <h3>RWO</h3>